LIME-ESA/lime_tbx/README.md

 ## Getting started

-The LIME Toolbox is designed as an standalone desktop application that one can directly install without the need of installing Python or any other kind of software used in its development.
+The LIME Toolbox is designed as an standalone desktop application that one can directly install without the need of installing Python or any other software used in its development.
+Nevertheless, it can be installed as a Python package.

 ### Prerequisites